hanjingo/doc/interview.md

 For more info, see: [Sorting Algorithm Summary#Insertion Sort](ALGO/sort.md)

+#### What is the insertion sort algorithm?

+Insertion sort is a simple sorting algorithm that builds the final sorted array one element at a time.
+It works by taking each element from the unsorted portion and inserting it into its correct position in the already-sorted portion, shifting larger elements to the right.

+For more info, see: [Sorting Algorithm Summary#Insertion Sort](ALGO/sort.md)

+#### What is the space complexity of the insertion sort algorithm?

+Insertion Sort has a space complexity of O(1), or constant space.
+It sorts the array in-place, using only a handful of extra variables regardless of input size.
+The algorithm maintains a 'key' variable for the element being inserted, along with loop counters and an index variable for shifting elements.
+No additional data structures are allocated that grow with the input size.

+For more info, see: [Sorting Algorithm Summary#Insertion Sort](ALGO/sort.md)

+#### Describe the merge sort algorithm.

+Merge sort is a divide-and-conquer sorting algorithm that recursively divides the array into halves until each subarray has one element, then merges them back together in sorted order.

+For more info, see: [Sorting Algorithm Summary#Merge Sort](ALGO/sort.md)

 #### Why is Merge sort preferred over Quick Sort for sorting linked lists?

 Merge Sort is preferred fro sorting linked lists because its divide-and-conquer approach easily divides the list into halves and merges them efficiently without requiring random access, which is difficult in linked lists.
 Quick Sort's reliance on random access and potential worst-case time complexity makes it less suitable for linked lists.